-A person must hold a Wisconsin motorcycle instruction permit or surrender a valid motorcycle license from another state before they may obtain a Class M license.
+- You must hold a Wisconsin motorcycle instruction permit or surrender a valid motorcycle license from another state before they may obtain a Class M license.

-Some restrictions apply during the period the instruction permit is held:
+These restrictions apply during the period the instruction permit is held:

 - Must wear eye protection